Jessica Alba and Her Husband Go for a Stroll in Matching Denim Looks

 Jessica Alba and her hubby Cash Warren went for a stroll in L.A. on Sunday, proving they’re the epitome of couple goals in matching denim looks.

-Alba, a sly maternity dresser, disguised her baby bump in a wide-leg cropped denim jumpsuit (shop a similar look here), layering the look with a gray tank and matching cardigan.
-The Honest co-founder gave her ensemble some characteristic flair with a blush-hued cross-body bag and pink platform sneakers (shop a similar look here), topping the look off with a pair of round sunglasses and oversize gold hoop earrings.
+Alba, a sly maternity dresser, disguised her baby bump in a wide-leg cropped Oak + Fort denim jumpsuit (shop a similar look here), layering the look with a gray tank and matching cardigan.
+The Honest co-founder gave her ensemble some characteristic flair with a blush-hued cross-body bag and pink platform sneakers (shop a similar look here), topping the look off with a pair of round sunglasses ($982; farfetch.com) and oversize gold hoop earrings.

 Warren, grinning by his wife’s side, stepped out in a black tee, medium-wash jeans, black shades, and a pair of sleek leather sneakers with a Smartwater balanced in his left hand.